-The Secretary shall have administrative oversight in preparing the agenda for the meeting.
-Any individual or group who wishes to have an item of business placed on the agenda shall make a request to be on the agenda to the Secretary no later than two (2) weeks prior to the next scheduled meeting.
+The officers shall have administrative oversight in organizing and documenting meetings, to include but not limited to agendas, minutes, notices, etc. Any individual or group who wishes to have an item of business placed on the agenda shall make a request to be on the agenda to the Secretary no later than two (2) weeks prior to the next scheduled meeting.
 The request must be in writing and must state the nature of the matter so that the Secretary or appropriate staff will have an opportunity to respond to the area of concern.
 If appropriate, the Secretary will resolve the request and, if not, the Secretary will determine when the individual or group should be placed on the agenda.
 The time limit for any individual or representative addressing the Committee shall be five minutes, unless a majority of the Committee agrees to additional time.
 The Committee may by unanimous vote add an item that requires immediate action that is not on the agenda.